 Your shopping cart is empty!

-Feminized cannabis seeds are cannabis seeds, that have been created from female cannabis plants, which have received a special hormone treatment.
+Feminized cann seeds are cann seeds, that have been created from female canna plants, which have received a special hormone treatment.
 This special hormone treatment is known as gigerell-acid or gibberellic acid, that changes the pollen in male plants, so the next time it fertilizes female plant, it is likely to only generate female seeds.

-Because male plants produce “buds“ that contain only pollen and very little THC, female plants are definitely more popular.
-Another problem with male plants is, if you are of course trying to produce good quality buds, that they fertilize the female plants, so the buds might contain seeds and lower percentage of THC.
+Because male plants produce “buds“ that contain only pollen and very little T, female plants are definitely more popular.
+Another problem with male plants is, if you are of course trying to produce good quality buds, that they fertilize the female plants, so the buds might contain seeds and lower percentage of T.

 Feminized cannabis seeds are almost 99.9 % guaranteed to produce female plants and consequently buds.